Instant Mommy

 Instant Mommy is a 2013 Filipino drama-comedy film written and directed by Leo Abaya.
-The film stars Eugene Domingo as Bechayda, a woman who pretends to be pregnant just to keep her Japanese fiancé played by Yuki Matsuzaki.
-The film competed under the New Breed section of Cinemalaya 2013.
-The title is a play to instant mami noodles.
+The film stars Eugene Domingo as Bechayda, a woman who pretends to be pregnant just to keep her Japanese fiancé, played by Yuki Matsuzaki.
+The film competed in the New Breed section of Cinemalaya 2013.
+The title is a play on instant mami noodles.
 The movie was distributed by GMA Pictures.